-The Elsass Foundation Research Prize is founded and given for the first time in 2019.
-Once every second years it will be awarded by the protector of the Elsass Foundation, HRH Princess Benedikte at the foundations premises in Charlottenlund, Denmark.
+The Elsass Foundation Research Prize is founded and given for the first time on the 20th of November 2019.
+Once every second year it will be awarded by the protector of the Elsass Foundation, HRH Princess Benedikte at the foundations premises in Charlottenlund, Denmark.

 The Elsass Foundation Research Prize recognizes researchers, who have made a particularly significant effort developing new methods or knowledge within the field of cerebral palsy (CP) including all aspects of human functions; somatic, cognitive, social and psychological conditions.